recodehive/Stackoverflow-Analysis/readme.md

 ## 🛠️ Installation Steps

 1. Fork the project
+Fork the sanjay-kv/Stackoverflow-Analysis/repository
-Fork the sanjay-kv/Stackoverflow-Analysis/ repository Follow these instructions on [how to fork a repository](https://help.github.com/en/articles/fork-a-repo)
+Follow these instructions on [how to fork a repository](https://help.github.com/en/articles/fork-a-repo)
 2. Clone the project
 ```
 git clone git@github.com:your-username/Stackoverflow-Analysis.git
 ```
 3. Download the orginal data from the [drive link](https://drive.google.com/drive/folders/13W20DfCW2W5GEeKTYTl7R6xV5hmPS2Do?usp=sharing)
-4. Open Jupyter Notebook and place the file in the project folder *Make sure you selecting the correct path*
+4. Open Jupyter Notebook and place the file in the project folder. *Make sure you are selecting the correct path*

 ## Development